ansaricard/DeepSegmentation/README.md

 # DeepSegmentation
-review all good methods to make an deep image segmentation on lumber spine MRI
+Hi there, just review all good methods to make an deep image segmentation on lumber spine MRI